 - Look at both the Journal of the Senate (1889/90-date; KFW18.2.W32) and the Journal of the House (1889/90-date; KFW18.2.W3) for points of inquiry, amendments and substitutions, and dates of floor action.
 Consult the index to each Journal by bill number.

 For current bills (those introduced in the past two years) contact the reporting committee for copies of the bill files.
 Occasionally, a committee may keep a bill file beyond the two-year mark.

-Recordings of floor action in the Senate are available on the Washington State Digital Archives website, covering 1971-2010.
-The keyword search is not effective.
-The best approach is to know the year when the bill in question was being considered.
+For the floor recordings, the best approach is to know the year when the bill in question was being considered.
 Type the year in the box following "Year From."
 Browse through the resulting hits until you reach the date when remarks were made or a debate occurred (you can obtain this information from the Senate Journal).

 Most days have one or more records associated with blocks of time.
 Select the record starting before the time indicated in the Senate Journal entry.
 [Note: You will need to download Microsoft Silverlight, it that program is not already installed on your computer.]
 Then listen for the bill number to be mentioned.
 Unfortunately, the debates and remarks are not transcribed.

-The comparable records of actions on the floor of the House are being digitized (as of April 2014).
-Until then the process is completed, contact contact the Journal Clerk, Washington State House of Representatives, Legislative Building, PO Box 40600, Olympia, WA 98504, (360) 786-7790.
+The comparable records of actions on the floor of the House are in the digitization process.
+Until those recordings are available on the Digital Archives site, contact contact the Journal Clerk, Washington State House of Representatives, Legislative Building, PO Box 40600, Olympia, WA 98504, (360) 786-7790.